-Everytime the user releases and then holds down the draw button on the pen, the instantiation of a new cloud anchor will occur.
-This signifies a new "drawing", or a separate continuous line, which will be drawn and anchored in the new space where the user started drawing.
+If the drawer decides to touch the screen, a new anchor point will then be created at this location in space, and corresponding LineRenderer.
+This signifies a new drawing, or a separate continuous line, which will be drawn and anchored in the new space where the user started drawing.
 These anchors will be stored in a list, allowing each separate line to be rendered and held in the exact location where they were drawn in space, instead of following the drawer's phone around as they move around.
-At the same time, the cloud aspect allows other users to see the drawing in the same absolute location in the real world, as all the anchors are stored in the cloud.
+All of this is able to be seen by the other players in the game through the TeamViewer app screen sharing the drawer's point of view onto a bigger monitor.